maaatttt/ubiq.ninja/content/en/shinobi/about.md

 *note: unlike the original repo, the octano fork does not charge for merges..*

-## How can I add a token to Uniswap?
+## How can I add a token to Shinobi?

 Shinobi is compatible with any ERC-20 token in the Ubiq ecosystem.
 If you want your project to be searchable in their interface, you should seek to be added to a reputable token list or share a link to your token using query parameters.
 Once loaded via link, the token will be added to their interface.